kylemur/README.md/README.md

 # README.md
-Expected to graduate with Bachelor of Science - Software Engineering in July 2025
+Expected to graduate with Bachelor of Science - Software Engineering in Fall 2025